football player Thiago alcantara snapshot_rating

 Athlemetrics Predictor: Role-Aware Player Ratings and Role Profiles | Athlemetrics

-Athlemetrics Predictor | Documentation | Part 1
+Athlemetrics Predictor | Documentation | Part 1 of the Series

 Athlemetrics Predictor: Rating Is More Than a Number